 Cellars

 Repair category -

-Notes None.
+Notes Not applicable.

 Electricity

 Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspection and testings are undertaken at least every 10 years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET Regulations.
+Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.

 Gas

 Repair category 1

-Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe inspector/tradesman.
+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.